Hello! I’m Alexis Grant: part creative, part entrepreneur, part digital strategist.

 More on my background

-Until mid-2011, I worked full time as a journalist, most recently with U.S. News & World Report, where I covered hiring trends and job-search strategy.
-Previously, I spent three years reporting for the Houston Chronicle, covering city hall, then the health beat.
+Until mid-2011, I worked full time as a journalist, first with the Houston Chronicle and later at U.S. News & World Report, where I covered hiring trends.
 My work has also appeared in Salon, The Christian Science Monitor, The Chicago Tribune, The Huffington Post, USA Today and The New Zealand Herald, as well as Mashable, Problogger, Gawker, Copyblogger and Lifehacker.

-Though I no longer work in a newsroom, that journalistic background still influences how I think, write and communicate.
+That journalistic background still influences how I think, write, communicate and lead.
 Problogger named me as one of their 20 bloggers to watch in 2012.

 Want to get in touch?
 See my contact page.

 The best way to follow this blog — especially now that I don’t update it frequently — is to sign up for my free newsletter: